john202020/loose/Readme.md

 __notify(values, 'event name');__

 Send ``custom event``
+``values`` will first be json stringified and parse back when listened.
 ``values``: if undefined, cause error thrown, if null, will be turned to {}.
 ```javascript
 notify({id:12}, 'just added a new person');